Video Game Music

 What will you find on this WEB?

 My name is Patrick de Arteaga, music composer.
-I want to help you to create soundtracks for your video games, providing my own compositions which you can download for free, purchase for a low price; or making commissions so your game boasts of exclusive and original songs.
+I want to help you to create soundtracks for your video games or add music to your multimedia projects such as YouTube videos, providing my own compositions which you can download for free, purchase for a low price; or making commissions so your project boasts of original and/or exclusive songs.

-On this site, you can find royalty free music for video games, non-copyrighted music, and issues related to the musical composition for games.
+On this site, you can find royalty free music for your audiovisual projects, non-copyrighted music with Creative Commons Licenses, and issues related to the musical composition for games.